Last Updated: May 2026 | Author: Robert

 If you do not participate in any of the programs listed above, you can still qualify based strictly on your gross household income.

-Warning: The federal rule strictly enforces One Benefit Per Household.
-If your spouse already claimed a discounted laptop and internet service at your address, your application will be instantly rejected.
+What is a “Household”?
+The government defines a household as a group of people who live together and share income and expenses.
+The federal rule strictly enforces One Benefit Per Household.
+If your spouse already claimed a Lifeline discount at your address, your application will be instantly rejected.

 Phase 3: The National Verifier Application Form (The Step-by-Step Guide)

+The Federal Communications Commission (FCC) manages the eligibility database through the Universal Service Administrative Company (USAC).
 Do not pay anyone to fill out this form for you.
 It is 100% free.
-Here is the exact roadmap to navigating the National Verifier application form.

 Step 1: The “Document Backpack” Preparation